aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-docx4j/code-comparison-aspose-words-and-docx4j/create-new-document/_index.md

 ﻿---
-title: Create New Document – Aspose.Words for Java
+title: Create New Document
+second_title: Aspose.Words for Java
 articleTitle: Create New Document
 linktitle: Create New Document
 description: "Create a new document easily and fast instead of using docx4j."